fbpx

 “But God demonstrates his own love for us in this: While we were still sinners, Christ died for us.”

 We were once enemies of God, but He showed us love.
-He loved us so much He died for us that we could be forgiven and saved.
+He loved us so much that He died for us so that we could be forgiven and saved.
 He didn’t wait for us to change or start loving Him, He just loved us.

 When I consider who I was and how Jesus treated me.
-It makes it a bit easier to love the person who has wronged me and by the grace and power of God we can.
-For all those times we don’t…well…”While we were still sinners, Christ died for us.”
+It makes it a bit easier to love the person who has wronged me.
+By the grace and power of God we all can love our enemies.
+For all those times we don’t…well..

 Heavenly Father,